-Indue's strength and continued success is driven by and depends on its high quality people.
+Indue's strength and success is driven by its people.
 As a business offering technical and professional services, we rely on our people to actively anticipate and meet the changing and developing needs of a diverse customer base in a highly dynamic environment that also demands exceptionally high levels of stability and security of service.
-We have experienced and capable Executive and Leadership groups, supported by a highly committed and professional team at Indue in which everyone contributes to make this a great place to work.
+We have an experienced and capable Leadership group, supported by a highly committed and professional team at Indue in which everyone contributes to make it a great place to work.
 The continuing success this year is a significant reflection of collective achievement from a great team focused on ensuring our customers provide quality payment experiences for the millions of Australians who we collectively serve.